11 December 2020

 Pojar and Mackinnon.
 Plants of the Pacific Northwest Coast.
 Redmond, WA.
 1994.

-Native western violet,
+Native western violet seed packet,

 available at